For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 The Callejón del Beso (Alley of the Kiss) is named as such because the balconies are close enough for a couple to reach across and kiss.

 Sounds great right?
-The thing is, many visitors who travel to places in Mexico always need to see how safe the area they’re looking at truly is.
+The thing is, many visitors who are looking to find new and safe places in Mexico need to see how safe the area they’re looking at truly is.
 You can never trust the news reports to reflect reality.

 Is it safe to visit Guanajuato right now?

 Quick answer: Yes Guanajuato is safe to visit right now!
-The city’s known for its silver mining history and colonial architecture.
+This is a popular city well-known for its silver mining history and colonial architecture.
 The narrow streets, alleyways, and tunnels are iconic to the area.

 Although the city has had its ups and downs a lot has been done to protect the city’s high level of tourism.
 This means that many of the city’s streets are safe to walk around.
-If you don’t feel confined after walking around the city, it may be best to stay around the busy zones (more so at night).
+If you feel uncomfortable after walking around the city, it may be best to stay around the busy zones (even more so at night).

 To the south, one can find Michoacán, whilst Querétaro lies to the east.
 Due to its extremely central location, it’s very easy to access with buses arriving in all directions from all over the country.